vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

 If you are operating in a Standard tier and plan to continue with Pattern 2, delete your Uni.
 Standard tier allows you to create only one Uni.
 You can do it from the `Uni Settings`.
 Navigate to your Uni>`Uni Settings`>Scroll down to the `Danger Zone` and you will find the `Delete Uni` command.

-## What did you learn?
+## What did you learn

-1. How to create a Uni?
+1. How to create a Uni
-2. How to create a Singleton Value Object?
+2. How to create a Singleton Value Object
-3. How to enforce a required constraint on a property?
+3. How to enforce a required constraint on a property
-4. How to model a data Aggregate(a.k.a)Root Entity in a Uni for a given Bounded Context?
+4. How to model a data Aggregate(a.k.a)Root Entity in a Uni for a given Bounded Context
-5. How to define indexes in the schema?
+5. How to define indexes in the schema
-6. How to create an Aggregate(a.k.a Root Entity) and an Entity in the schema?
+6. How to create an Aggregate(a.k.a Root Entity) and an Entity in the schema
-7. How to use GraphQL to create entity records?
+7. How to use GraphQL to create entity records
-8. How to use Entity Explorer to create entity records?
+8. How to use Entity Explorer to create entity records
-9. How easy it is to deploy a Uni schema to create a Uni?
+9. How easy it is to deploy a Uni schema to create a Uni

-## What's next?
+## What's next
 Time to review [Pattern 2](../pattern2/README.md)